The air plant terrarium is the epitome of Pinterest chic.

 When it comes to air plant terrariums, the options really are endless.

 I.e., Is your terrarium going to sit comfortably on a desk?
-Or, if like me, you’re running low on shelf space, you can always take your build up a notch with some advanced mounting projects.
+Or, if (like me) you’re running low on shelf space, you can always employ some advanced mounting projects.

-- Hanging air plant terrarium – Hanging globes, orbs and prisms bring new meaning to the air plant game.
+2. Hanging air plant terrarium – Hanging globes, orbs, and prisms bring new meaning to the air plant game.

-- Mounted air plant terrarium – Walls too?
+3. Mounted air plant terrarium – Walls, too?
 Is there nowhere that air plants can’t go?

 So, before we dive into our over-the-shoulder air plant terrarium guide, let’s take a quick look at those alternatives.